stoyan-stoyanov/vibeflow/README.md

 ## 📚 Use Cases and Examples
 `yololang` is quite versatile and can be used in different scenarios.
 Here are a few examples:
 *   **Basic sync and async functions**: The most straightforward use case is to generate simple synchronous and asynchronous functions.
 Just define a stub with type hints and a docstring, and `@yolo` will do the rest.
-[Examples](docs/Getting%20Started.md).
+[Examples](https://yololang.readthedocs.io/en/latest/Getting%20Started/).
 *   **Class methods**: Yolo can also decorate methods within your classes to give them AI-powered capabilities. `yolo` is context-aware and can use other methods and `__init__` properties of the class.
-[Examples](docs/Classes.md).
+[Examples](https://yololang.readthedocs.io/en/latest/Classes/).
 *   **Building APIs**: Because `yolo` can generate async functions, it can be used to dynamically define functions for API endpoints in FastAPI.
-[Examples](docs/FastAPI.md).
+[Examples](https://yololang.readthedocs.io/en/latest/FastAPI/).
 *   **Function Calling for Agents**: `yolo` can be used to dynamically define tools for AI agents, allowing them to perform complex tasks by generating and executing code on the fly.
-[Examples](docs/Agents.md).
+[Examples](https://yololang.readthedocs.io/en/latest/Agents/).
 *   **Test-Driven Generation**: Validate your AI-generated functions and pre-populate your cache with battle-tested code before you even run your main application.
-[Examples](docs/Testing.md).
+[Examples](https://yololang.readthedocs.io/en/latest/Testing%20Functions/).

 For all examples check our [examples](examples) directory.

-And for docs check our [docs](docs) directory.
-Readthedocs is coming soon.
+Our full documentation is available at [Read the Docs](https://yololang.readthedocs.io/en/latest/).

 ## 🧪 Test-Driven Generation
 `yololang` supports a powerful **Test-Driven Generation (TDG)** workflow.
 By using the `@yolo_test` decorator in your `pytest` tests, you can ensure that only validated, working code is cached and used in your application.